Know who actress Alfre Woodard's husband is? How long has she been married, and is her marital life going well?

 Watch: Alfre Woodard Gushes about Her Husband Writing ‘Juanita’ for Her

 Their life is filled with fun moments and never dull.
 They have been in movies as well.
-Spencer wrote a screenplay for her role on ‘Juanita’, and she had some pretty fun things to say about it all.
+Spencer wrote a screenplay for her role on ‘Juanita,’ and she had some pretty fun things to say about it all.
+The Cross Creek actress periodically shares pictures with her spouse on her Instagram and other social media platforms.

 The Couple Don’t Have a Child of Their Own but Adopted Two Kids; Mavis Was Miss Golden Globe 2010